 Mask out some of the gradient map to reveal the original color image below.
 You can do this by using a black brush on the layer mask for the gradient map layer.
 Try to begin with 50% opacity so the effect doesn’t become to abrupt between the toned image and the area you might want to leave in color.

-I hope you this post helped you create awesome black and white images and help you master the Photoshop Gradient Map tool.
-There are other ways to work with black and white images in Photoshop, but using gradient maps puts you in the driver’s seat concerning controlling how tones are applied to your image no matter whether your goal is to create a single tone or split tone image.
+In this post, you have learned how to add a gradient map adjustment layer in Photoshop to create black and white images.
+There are other ways to work with black and white images in Photoshop, but using gradient maps puts you in the driver’s seat concerning controlling how tones are applied to your image no matter whether your goal is to create a single tone or split-tone image.

 What is your experience with using gradient maps in Photoshop?
 Share your thoughts below.